jean-roland/LCSF_Generator/README.md

 It generates code for the [LCSF C stack](https://github.com/jean-roland/LCSF_C_Stack) as well as documentation (markdown and wiki format).

+## About LCSF

+LCSF (Light Command Set Format) is a specification to easily create and deploy custom command sets.

+For more information, check the official LCSF documentation [here](https://jean-roland.github.io/LCSF_Doc/).

 ## How to install

 ### Windows